 There are plenty of choices for layer feed that we can purchase from our local farm supply store that your flock will thrive on.
 However, not all of them can boast a lack of genetically-modified ingredients, and the ones that do are pretty pricey.
 There’s only so many foods we can give our chickens from our kitchens and without the right foods protein levels won’t be met, which is important for a flock of layers.
 Here’s how to make chicken feed that is great for layers as well as the rest of your flock, that won’t skimp on protein and won’t affect egg production.

-A few years ago, I began studying up on how to formulate chicken feed for my girls.
-I created a barebones framework for my feed, which I shared here with you before.
-But I wasn’t satisfied with just using grain in it.
+A few years ago, I began studying up on how to make chicken feed for my girls.
+I created a barebones framework for my feed, which I shared here with you before, but I wasn’t satisfied with just using grain in it.

-Though I was able to achieve the right level of protein for my laying hens, I didn’t feel that was enough.
-I wanted it to be a vitamin-packed, nutrient-packed, wellness-packed feed.
+I was able to achieve the right level of protein for my laying hens, but I didn’t feel that was enough to make it a vitamin, nutrient, and wellness-packed feed.
 Also, I didn’t want to lose egg production.

 Interestingly, the first batch didn’t yield significant drop in egg production during the switch.
 The most significant drop happened in the first week, and the total drop for the full month was only 11%.
 I expected the damage to be worse, this being my first time mixing chicken feed.

 Chickens need fresh, clean water, and a mix of protein, carbohydrates, fats, minerals, and vitamins.
-I hand-picked every ingredient based on what it would add to this homemade layer feed, what it would do for the eggs they lay, and whether or not I could get a non-GMO version of it a my local Winco.
+Each ingredient in this recipe was hand-picked based on what it would add to this homemade layer feed recipe, what it would do for the eggs they lay, and whether or not the ingredients are easy to obtain.

 Pearl Barley – High in fiber, but low in energy and difficult for chickens to digest.
 Should be no more than 20% of a chicken’s diet.